 3 alternatives if you’re not hooked on Adobe Illustrator

 CorelDRAW is available for a monthly subscription just like CreativeSuite.
-Because of its wide range of drawing and vector tools, it’s used by many professionals.
+Because of its wide range of drawing and vector tools, many professionals use it.
 The interface was immensely improved during the last years.
 That’s why it has become very popular.

 High quality for a good price.
-Ready to use shapes of all kind, export all common file types like PDF, JPG, EPS, text formatting, and brush sets for drawing your own stuff.
+Ready to use shapes of all kinds, export all common file types like PDF, JPG, EPS, text formatting, and brush sets for drawing your own stuff.

 Artboard is the perfect tool for beginners.
 It’s affordable and easy to understand.
 The basic vector tools are there.
 You can design with shapes and paths, transform text and create transparent backgrounds.
 However, the possibilities are limited.